 Young children will enjoy the water playground with “dancing” fountains and figures of fish as trampolines for jumping.

 In the summer season, sail on the Vistula.
-You can choose from a water tram, motor boats, sail boats, ferries or kayaks.
+You can choose from a motor boats, sail boats, ferries or kayaks.
 On weekends from May to September, be sure to visit the multicultural food Slow Market, which operates late into the night.

 Right next to the boulevards are the Copernicus Science Centre, the Museum on the Vistula, and the Multimedia Fountain Park, where at the summer weekends (Friday-Saturday) water, light and sound shows take place – after sunset you will see an amazing spectacle on the water screen: lasers, animations and music that create a colourful spectacle.